mbg/tabula/README.md

 }

--- create a new page at /fac/sci/dcs using data from `create` withAPI Live config $ createPage "/fac/sci/dcs" create
+-- create a new page at /fac/sci/dcs using data from `create` withAPI Live config $ createPage "/fac/sci/dcs" opts

 -- create a new page with title "Page Title" at /fac/sci/dcs with name "testpage" with the contents of test.html withAPI Live config $ createPageFromFile "/fac/sci/dcs" "Page Title" "testpage" "./test.html"